Intestate Distribution Scheme: Descent and Distribution Statutes

 Proving Relationships

 The intestate distribution scheme depends on relationships.
-When a person dies intestate, there are usually many claimants, sometimes hundreds or even thousands.
+When a person dies intestate, many claimants, sometimes hundreds or even thousands, may arise.
 Hence, evidence must be gathered to distinguish the true relatives from the fakers.
 Birth certificates were traditionally used, and still are, to prove relationships.
 Nowadays, relationships can be proven with DNA testing, using samples collected while the person was still alive or collected from the dead body.
 DNA samples can even be collected from personal belongings of the deceased.
 However, to serve as adequate evidence in court, a documented chain of custody must be maintained, so that it can be proven that the DNA was not tampered with.

 Intestacy Enters the Modern Era: Proving Relationships through DNA Testing

-Since he lived in Minnesota, the intestate rules of Minnesota apply, and like most states, the property is divided among the closest relatives.
+Since he lived in Minnesota, the intestate rules of Minnesota applied, and like most states, the property is divided among the closest relatives.
 Consequently, hundreds of people claimed to be one of his relatives.
-Anticipating such a scenario, his DNA was preserved before his cremation, so anyone who claimed to be his relative must pay several hundred dollars for a DNA testing kit, which would probably dissuade fakers.
+Anticipating such a scenario, his DNA was preserved before his cremation, so anyone claiming to be his relative must pay several hundred dollars for a DNA testing kit, which would dissuade fakers.
 Source: Another lesson from Prince's death: You may want to bank your DNA - MarketWatch

 DNA from a living person can be tested from a sample collected from a swap of the mouth, so it may be prudent for you to keep a sample of your own DNA, in case someone claims to be your child, or if there is a possibility that an unknown child of yours will be born after your death.